Candlestick Charts in Forex

 Once you can recognise the main patterns without checking a reference, start combining them with support and resistance levels in your demo account.
 Set a stop-loss and take-profit on every demo trade, track results over at least 30 to 50 trades, and review which patterns worked most consistently.
 The broader guide to starting in forex as a beginner covers the surrounding context that makes candlestick analysis meaningful in a live market, and a solid forex glossary is useful to have alongside as the terminology becomes more familiar.

-Why Candlestick Analysis Still Holds Up
+Why Candlestick Analysis Still Remains Relevant

 Steve Nison, who introduced Japanese candlestick charting to Western markets, has long argued that candlesticks carry an advantage over other chart types because they reveal sentiment shift before lagging indicators confirm it.
 That point remains as relevant as it was when the method was first formalised.